Type 64 MAT: History

 Though the Type 64 MAT had been largely phased out and replaced by the Type 79 Jyu-MAT and Type 87 Chu-MAT as front-line anti-tank missiles in the 1970s to the 1990s, a small number are being held as reserve missiles.
+The Type 54 MATs were officially retired by 2008.

 Description

 The missile is cruciform in cross-section with four large wings.
 It is powered by a dual thrust rocket motor, which accelerates the missile to its cruising speed in 0.8 seconds.

 Operational use

 The missile is launched from an open framed launcher at an angle of 15 degrees.
 The operator steers the missile using a control box, which sends commands down a wire that is trailed from the missile.
 A gyroscope in the missile compensates for pitch and yaw.
+When fired, the Type 64 produces black smoke, which allows enemy forces to locate the anti-tank missile team.

 The Type 64 is typically operated by a three-man crew.
-It can also be deployed from a Mitsubishi Type 73 Jeep, which can carry four missiles and a Type 60 Armoured Personnel Carrier.
+It can also be deployed from a Mitsubishi Type 73 jeep, which can carry four missiles and a Type 60 armoured personnel carrier.